Aaatresh/DnCNN/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details

   [1]: <https://ieeexplore.ieee.org/document/7839189>